A few notes on the asymptotic behavior of Rademacher random multiplicative functions: Preliminaries and main result

 \begin{remark} To appreciate the estimates in Theorem \ref{MomThm} recall that a classical tool in number theory to obtain upper bounds on the $L^q$ norms of $S_n$ is the rough hypercontractive inequalities, see \cite[Page 2290]{Har19}.
 In the classical Rademacher case this is based on a result of Hal\'asz \cite{Hal}.
 However, the resulting upper bounds in the classical Rademacher case are

 where $[2q-1]$ is the ceiling of $2q-1$.
 Using that $\omega(\ell)\leq \frac{c\ln(\ell)}{\ln(\ln(\ell))}$ we get

-However, when $q=n^\varepsilon$ for some small $\varepsilon>0$ then the above right hand side is much larger than any power of $n$ since the last summand (that is square free) is roughly of order $n^{\frac{\varepsilon c\ln(n)}{\ln(\ln(n))}}$.
-Thus, the hypercontractive approach seems to yield effective (i.e. $o(n)$) estimates on the $L^{2q}$ norms only when $q$ is of logarithmic order in $n$.
-On the other hand, our upper bound is $\sqrt{q}n^{2/3+o(1)}=O(n^{2/3+\varepsilon/2+o(1)})$ which is still effective if $\varepsilon<2/3$ the sense that it is of order $o(n)$.
-Thus by applying the Burkholder inequality we get better rates than the ones obtained through the hypercontractive inequalities when dealing with $q$ which is of larger than logarithmic order in $n$. \end{remark}
+Note that the last summand is of order $q^{\frac{c\ln(n)}{\ln(\ln(n))}}$.
+Thus, the hypercontractive approach yieldd effective (i.e. $o(n)$) estimates on the $L^{2q}$ norms only when $q$ is of logarithmic order in $n$.
+Thus by applying the Burkholder inequality we get estimates on larger domains of $q$ than the ones obtained through the hypercontractive inequalities. \end{remark}